libantioch/antioch/README.md

 Requirements
 ------------

-Antioch requires GSL and a reasonably modern C++ compiler.
+Antioch has no required dependencies other than a reasonably modern C++ compiler.

 Optional Packages
 -----------------